Reference types

 By “concrete lifetime”, I mean some compile-time determined lifetime.
 The exact

-guide, but here are a few examples of &strs and their concrete types.
+of this guide, but here are a few examples of &strs and their concrete types.